DavePetronio/Financial_Python/README.md

-# Financial_Python
+Author: David Petronio Financial analysis, calculations, and visualizations done with Python, NumPy, Pandas, and Matplotlib Meant to be used in conjunction with a CSV financial history file, like what can be downloaded from: https://finance.yahoo.com/quote/GOOG/history?p=GOOG

-Financial Analysis and Visualization with Python, Pandas, Numpy, Matplotlib
+goog.csv included for convenience